Wecome to our TryMyUI review!

 Unlike other work-from-home opportunities that stress strongly on experience and hard skills, TryMyUI has a more lenient set of requirements.
 To get testing jobs from TryMyUI, you must be:

-- Able to follow instructions down to a T. Every client has unique instructions, and it’s essential to stay focused on them while doing the test.
+- Able to follow instructions.
+Every client has unique instructions, and it’s essential to stay focused on them while doing the test.

 - Verbalize your observations and instructions properly.
 Clients need to know precisely and honestly how your experience while the test, and it’s important that your speech is not just audible but also sensible.

 TryMyUI sign-up is easy and free.
-Simply sign up as a tester on their website, fill-up the form with personal information, and set up your account with an email address and password.
-It is important to remember that your TryMyUI email account and PayPal account are the same.
+Simply sign up as a tester here, fill-up the form with personal information, and set up your account with an email address and password.

-Next, you will be prompted to fill up a registration which consists mainly of your demographic profile.
+Next, you will be prompted to fill up a registration that consists mainly of your demographic profile.
 You’ll also need to indicate the internet-abled devices that you own.

 After registration, you will receive an email from TryMyUI asking you to verify your email.